If you opt to use a Taurus YAML file to execute your Selenium test, you can simply upload the file to BlazeMeter, then execute your test.

 Tip: If you don’t have a Taurus YAML file, use the BlazeMeter Chrome extension to record a Selenium test.

-To upload a YAML file, do the following:
+To upload a YAML test file, do the following:

 - Click the "Create Test" button near the top-center of the screen.